-We believe that the Lord's Supper is a provision of bread and the cup which are symbolical of Christ's broken body and shed blood; that the Lord's Supper is partaken of by saved individuals in commemoration of the suffering and death of their Lord and in anticipation of His soon coming again; that its observance is to be preceded by faithful self-examination.
-(Luke 22:19,20; I Corinthians 11:23-30).
+We believe that the Lord's Supper consists of the bread and the cup, which are symbolical of Christ's broken body and shed blood; that the Lord's Supper is shared by saved individuals in commemoration of the suffering and death of their Lord and in anticipation of His soon coming again; that its observance is to be preceded by faithful self-examination (Luke 22:19, 20; I Corinthians 11:23-30).

 We believe in the personal, visible, imminent return of the Lord Jesus Christ for His church.
 He will come in Glory with the believers, to set up His millennial kingdom upon the earth, followed by an eternal kingdom on a new heaven and earth.
 The saved will forever be in His presence and fellowship while the unsaved will forever be separated from God and His fellowship (I Corinthians 15:4; Acts 1:9-11; Hebrews 4:14-16; I John 2:1,2; I Thessalonians 4:13-17, Revelation 19:11-16; 20:1-15, 21:1-8).